-Planned activity number: SE-2022-51-00-00

-Countermeasure Strategy: HVE Enforcement, Sustained Enforcement
+Planned activity number: 2023-00-00-14 Countermeasure Strategy: HVE Enforcement, Sustained Enforcement

 The TSD provides funds to local law enforcement agencies to conduct high visibility enforcement for sustained enforcement to reinforce voluntary compliance and behavior modification.
 Events and enforcement techniques will be reviewed and approved by the program manager prior to funding.
+VSET is part of Indiana' Comprehensive Highway Injury Reduction Program (CHIRP) obtaining a comprehensive application that focuses on multiple traffic safety problem identifications to facilitate participation and synergize compliance.

-The Visible Speed Enforcement Teams Grant promotes the use of innovative initiatives among law enforcement agencies to reduce injuries and fatalities related to speed related crashes.
-ICJI will look to identify innovative projects demonstrating high visibility enforcement of speed violations, such as using police spotters, multiple patrol vehicles, saturation patrols, and other high visibility enforcement strategies to facilitate speed enforcement.
+The Visible Speed Enforcement Teams project promotes the use of multi-officer initiatives among law enforcement agencies to reduce injuries and fatalities related to speed related crashes.
+ICJI will identify innovative proposals demonstrating use of high visibility enforcement of speed violations, multi-officer/multi-vehicle patrols, saturation patrols, and other high visibility enforcement strategies to facilitate speed enforcement and voluntary compliance with speed regulations.

 Applicants utilize county specific data reflecting speed related traffic collisions, injuries, and fatalities to set outcome measures and targets.
 This improved efficiency and allowed for data-driven decisions.
-Enforcement is restricted to roadway types that are two or more lanes and more than one direction.
-This roadway description narrows the scope of enforcement to more urban areas where speed related crashes increased in 2020.
+Enforcement is limited to roadway types that are two or more lanes and more than one direction.
+This roadway description narrows the scope of enforcement to more urban areas where speed related crashes increased in 2020 and 2021.
 Patrols are required to use three or more officers during the dedicated enforcement patrol to assure HVE is accomplished within the specific section of roadway.
+The assigned program manager will provide oversight and monitoring of this project.